inrae/ShellScripts/README.md

 Options
 -------

+-O :

+In case of additionnal features like Librairies using an option like math.h or compilater directive options as -lpthread, etc
+It will act as enlarged compilater options directive.
+Option(s) as following arguments (MUST be specified as the last parameters) :

+example

+./compile.sh <mode> <source file 1> <source file 2> ... <source file n> <-O> <-lm> ...

 -l :

 In case of additionnal features like Object, Static or Dynamix Librairies use the -l option with